Download a printable pdf file of the theme from this link.

 “We travelled by wagon and horse and go there and our treat was an ice cream cone.
 That was our treat for the day,” Blondeau recalled.

 She says her mother had to get permission from the local Indian agent before she could create those memories with her children.

-Why didn’t the First Nations people complain you might ask?
-Until 1951 First Nations people were denied the right to counsel; the Indian Act prohibited people to hire a lawyer to defend themselves.
+Why didn’t the First Nations people complain, you might ask?
+Until 1951, First Nations people were denied the right to counsel; the Indian Act prohibited people from hiring a lawyer to defend themselves.

-In addition, Indian Agents in Western Canada were empowered as Justices of the Peace, and so mounting a defence against them would have been difficult.
-As well, people were not allowed to complain to anyone but the Indian Agent (who was the one implementing the policy) So, in fact the Agency could be the perpetrator, judge and complaints officer all in one.
+In addition, Indian Agents in Western Canada were empowered as Justices of the Peace, so mounting a defence against them would have been difficult, even with legal support.
+People were also not allowed to complain to anyone other than the Indian Agent, who was the one implementing the policy.
+Therefore, the Agent could be the perpetrator, judge and complaints officer all in one.

 “The pass system has had lasting effects on generations of Indigenous people.
 Over half a century of segregation and restrictions on mobility contributed to the loss of culture, strained family relations, caused feelings of distrust towards the government and police, and brought about socioeconomic inequalities between Indigenous and non-Indigenous communities (as well as between reserve and off-reserve communities).”1 One can only imagine the sense of shame that adults, both men and women, would feel when having to ask permission to go hunting, to go fishing, or to go visit their own children.
 What did this do to the self confidence and self worth people felt?
 Furthermore, this control of Indigenous people, in their movements, in their rituals, in their farming and hunting and even in their visits to their children, without question helped create an intergenerational sense of dependency.